 Write an essay of 500 or 1000 words (depending on your age) and send it to us by 31 October.
 This is your chance to tell the world what you think needs to be done to promote peace and reduce conflict.

 Why enter this Competition?

-This is an exceptional opportunity for young people aged between 15 and 24 on 31 October to express their ideas, harness their creativity, learn more through research, improve on their writing skills, gain exposure to the world through publication online and in print (for the winning essays), and stand a chance to earn a winner’s certificate, a monetary prize, have their work published on the Peace Essay and other websites and also in a book.
+This is an exceptional opportunity for young people aged between 15 and 24 on 31 October to express their ideas about peace, harness their creativity, learn through doing research, improve on their writing skills, gain exposure to the world through publication of their essay, receive a certificate of participation and stand a chance to win a monetary prize.

 It is a platform for nurturing a generation of peace-oriented citizens and future leaders.

 It is a potential tool for exploring young peoples’ opinions on peace agendas and for harnessing their enthusiasm for contributing to the improvement of peace in the world.